Undergraduate Library Research Awards

 - Responsible use of information by accurately following an academic citation style

-Entries will be evaluated by a panel of Northwest librarians and professors.
+Entries will be evaluated by a panel of Northwest professors and librarians.

 - your research paper

 - max.
-50 word abstract (summary) of your paper/project (docx)
+50 word abstract (summary) of your paper/project (TITLE.docx)

 - completed copyright release form